Hundemeier/sacn/README.md

 DMX data is send out every second, when no data changes.
 Some changes may be not send out, because the fps setting defines how often packets are send out to prevent network overuse.
 So if you change the DMX values too often in a second they may not all been send.
 Vary the fps parameter to your needs (Default=30).
-Note that a bind address is needed on Windows for sending out multicast packets.
  * `bind_address: str`: the IP-Address to bind to.
- For multicast and universe discovery on a Windows machine this must be set to a proper value otherwise omit.
+ Provide an IP-Address to bind to if you want to send multicast packets from a specific interface.
  * `bind_port: int`: optionally bind to a specific port.
 Default=5568.
 It is not recommended to change the port.
  Change the port number if you have trouble with another program or the sACNreceiver blocking the port
  * `source_name: str`: the source name used in the sACN packets.
 See the [standard][e1.31] for more information.
  * `cid: tuple`: the cid.
 If not given, a random CID will be generated.
 See the [standard][e1.31] for more information.
  * `fps: int` the frames per second.
 See explanation above.
 Has to be >0.
 Default: 30
  * `universeDiscovery: bool` if true, universe discovery messages are send out via broadcast every 10s.
-For this feature to function properly on Windows, you have to provide a bind address.
 Default: True
  * `sync_universe: int` set a specific universe used in the sync-packets.
 Default: 63999

 When manually flushed, the E1.31 sync feature is used.
 So all universe data is send out, and after all data was send out